 - vitamin and mineral supplements.

-Complementary medicine generally refers to a non-mainstream approach being used together with conventional medicine, whereas alternative medicine refers to a non-mainstream approach in place of conventional medicine.
+Complementary medicine usually means a non-mainstream approach being used together with conventional medicine.
+Alternative medicine refers to a non-mainstream approach instead of conventional medicine.

 Always tell your doctor if you are taking any complementary medicines.

-The drop in oestrogen at menopause can speed up bone loss, which can increase a woman's risk of osteoporosis and bone fracture.
-Adequate calcium and vitamin D levels are important as calcium is essential for building bone, and vitamin D helps to absorb calcium.
+You are at increased risk of bone fractures and osteoporosis at menopause.
+This is because the drop in oestrogen at menopause can speed up bone loss.
+Having enough calcium and vitamin D is important as you need calcium for building bone, and vitamin D to help your body absorb calcium.

-Postmenopausal women require 1,300 mg of calcium per day.
-Ideally, this should be obtained from high calcium food sources in the diet such as dairy milk, canned fish with bones, yogurt, spinach, broccoli and almonds.
-Where this cannot be achieved with diet alone, then calcium supplements may be required to meet the recommended daily intake.
+After menopause you need 1,300 mg of calcium per day.
+Ideally, this should be from high-calcium food such as milk (dairy or fortified alternatives), canned fish with bones, yoghurt, spinach, broccoli and almonds.
+If you can’t achieve this amount with diet alone, you may need calcium supplements.

-There is some controversy around high doses of calcium supplementation and the increased risk of cardiovascular (heart) disease.
+There is inconsistent evidence about the association between calcium supplements and risk of cardiovascular (heart) disease.
 Concerns have been raised that supplements over 1,000 mg daily may increase the risk.
-(There does not appear to be an increased risk of heart attack in people who obtained their calcium from diet alone – the recommended means of obtaining calcium.)
+However, there does not appear to be an increased risk of heart attack in people who obtain their calcium from diet alone.

-Women taking calcium supplements, particularly women with osteoporosis or taking medications for osteoporosis, should not stop taking calcium supplements without first consulting their doctor.
+If you are taking calcium supplements (especially if you have osteoporosis or are taking medications for osteoporosis), do not stop taking them without first consulting your doctor.

-Vitamin D is important for bone health as it helps calcium to be absorbed, The main source of vitamin D in Australia is the sun.
-However, many Australians do not have adequate vitamin D levels.
-In fact, about one third of all Australians over 25 years of age are vitamin D deficient, and vitamin D deficiency has been observed in nearly two thirds of women.
+Vitamin D is important for bone health, as it helps calcium to be absorbed.
+The main source of vitamin D in Australia is the sun; however, many Australians do not have adequate vitamin D levels.
+In fact, about one third of all Australians over 25 years of age are vitamin D deficient.
+Vitamin D deficiency has been observed in nearly two thirds of Australian women.

 Phytoestrogens and menopause